felixp7/lunar-logo/docs/tutorial.md

 	make c dict [key1 value1 key2 value2 key3]

 will evaluate to a dictionary with three elements, the last of them nil.
-(The initializer list can be empty, but it must be present -- Lunar Logo procedures and functions always take a fixed number of arguments.)
+(The initializer list can be empty, but it must be present -- procedures and functions always take a fixed number of arguments.)
 Once created, you can manipulate a dictionary with the following procedures:

 - `put` sets a key to a new value in the given dictionary.
 - `get` retrives a value by its key from the dictionary.